Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Review of Landau-Lifshitz-Gilbert-Slonczewski equations

-\paragraph{The continuum equation.} Continuum theories are concerned with magnetization fields $\m=\m(x,t)$ such that $|\m|=1$.
+see \cite{BMS:08}.
 In the micromagnetic model the underlying interaction energies are integral functionals in $\m$ containing in particular exchange (Dirichlet) interaction, dipolar stray-field interaction, crystal anisotropy and Zeeman interaction with external magnetic field, see e.g. \cite{Hubert_Schaefer}.
-The effective field is computed from the $L^2$ gradient of the energy, i.e. $\boldsymbol{h}_{\rm eff}= - \nabla_{ L^2} \mathcal{E}(\m)$, and \eqref{eq:LLG_ODE} becomes a partial differential equation.
 In this paper we shall mainly focus on the spatially one-dimensional situation and consider energies of the form

 Here, $\boldsymbol{h} \in \R^3$ is a constant applied magnetic field.
 The parameter $\mu \in \R$ features \textit{easy plane} anisotropy for $\mu>0$ and \textit{easy axis} anisotropy for $\mu <0$, respectively, according to energetically preferred subspaces.
 This term comprises crystalline and shape anisotropy effects.
 Shape anisotropy typically arises from stray-field interactions which prefer magnetizations tangential to the sample boundaries.
 Hence $\mu >0$ corresponds to a thin-film perpendicular to the $\3$-axis whereas $\mu <0$ corresponds to a thin wire parallel to the $\3$-axis.
 The effective field corresponding to \eqref{eq:energy} reads